Scientific terms translated

 Fish Aggregation Device (FAD) = device used in commercial fishing, (especially "Purse seine" fishing), to encourage fish into a tight group, making them easier to catch.
 Previously non-destructive to sharks, modern, complex raft designs have increased shark "Bycatch"

 [Shark] Fishing = extracting sharks from the marine environment for human consumption of fins, meat and/or liver oils (See "Gill net", "Longlining", "Purse seine", "Trawling").
-Can be commercial (large scale for sale on the global market) or subsistence (for use by the fisher to feed their family) (Not to be confused with "Finning")
+Can be industrial (large scale for sale on the global market) or subsistence (for use by the fisher to feed their family) (Not to be confused with "Finning")